huraira213/pg_cext/README.md

 - Building and installing the extension.
 - Implementing various data types: integers, floats, booleans, text strings, and arrays.
 - Handling NULL values and error conditions.
+- Using SPI (Server Programming Interface) for dynamic queries.
+- Logging messages to the server log.

 It's intended for educational purposes to help developers learn how to extend PostgreSQL with custom functionality.